 At the same time, the initiative will create immediate employment in "green collar" jobs, sustained over five years.
 This expenditure sounds surprising given California's dire economic situation, but with a combination of rebates and loans, the estimated $70 million project will be paid off in seven years, after which the city will see $10 million in annual savings.

-, "This partnership is a tremendous example of how cities can cut costs, while also making a significant impact in the fight against climate change.
+As Clinton said, "This partnership is a tremendous example of how cities can cut costs, while also making a significant impact in the fight against climate change.
 I thank mayor Villaraigosa and the city for their leadership."